 A hole in your roof could cause water leaks, which might damage your home and cause lasting problems that cost a lot to repair.

-As such, the first thing that you need to look out for when you’re checking your roof after a storm is holes, which can cause water leaks.
+As such, the first thing you need to look out for when checking your roof after a storm is holes, which can cause water leaks.
 Usually, you can find these holes where the storm has ripped the tiles away from your roof.

 As well as around missing tiles, you should also check for holes around the perimeter of your roof.
-Any damaged tiles, or signs of water damage, could mean that there are significant issues which you need to fix as quickly as possible.
+Any damaged tiles, or signs of water damage, could mean that there are significant issues that you need to fix as quickly as possible.